-A: You can minimize your exposure to nitrates and nitrites by eating more leafy greens, limiting processed meats, cooking meat at low temperatures, and avoiding cured meats during pregnancy.
-You can also check for nitrates in your drinking water.
+A: You can minimize your exposure to added nitrates and nitrites by eating more leafy greens and other plant-based foods, limiting processed meats, cooking meat at low temperatures, and avoiding cured meats during pregnancy.

 The Bottom Line

-Nitrites and nitrates are essential for our health, but consuming them in processed meats may be harmful.
+Nitrites and nitrates are not inherently bad for our health, but consuming them in processed meats may be harmful.
 If you’re concerned about the potential risks, you can limit your intake of processed meats or avoid them altogether.
 You can also look for nitrite-free products.

 When it comes to nitrites and nitrates, it’s important to remember that moderation is key.
-These compounds are essential for our health, but consuming too much of them may be harmful.
+These compounds may be positive for our health when they are naturally occurring in plant-based foods, but consuming too much of them may be harmful.
 As with anything, it’s important to strike a balance.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!